Compositional Quantum Field Theory: An axiomatic presentation: 2-dimensional CQFT

 This in turn is suggestive of generalizing the inner product formula (\ref{eq:hsip}) for arbitrary area.
 We write this as,

 Then, $\langle\cdot,\cdot\rangle_a$ is a $1$-parameter family of sesquilinear forms on $\cH_I$, where $\langle\cdot,\cdot\rangle_0=\langle\cdot,\cdot\rangle_I$.
-These are hermitian as can be seen either by adapting the relevant proof of Theorem~\ref{thm:propip} or by using the $\star$-alebgra properties and property (\ref{eq:trastar}).
-We may rewrite (\ref{eq:assoc2diskgrel}) then as a generalized completeness relation,
+These are hermitian as can be seen either by adapting the relevant proof of Theorem~\ref{thm:propip} or by using the $\star$-algebra properties and property (\ref{eq:trastar}). \end{obs} \begin{notation} We rewrite relation~(\ref{eq:assoc2diskgrel}) as the generalized completeness relation,